Writing content can be one of the most daunting tasks of a web development project.

 - Don't try to be too clever.
 Website content creation is not a literary effort.
 You're writing to communicate, not too impress.
 It's much more important that you are writing with clarity than with artistic flair.

 - Don't forget about SEO.
 Whilst you should always write content for the user, not for search engines, search engine optimisation is certainly something to keep in mind when creating any website content.
 But, the key to good SEO copywriting is to keep it natural and write for your customers.

 Content often feels like a big, scary part of the website process, but if you've got a plan in place, and can make sure you stick with your style choices, you'll do fine.

-And if you want an agency that's going to help you create amazing content for your new website, you can always have a chat with us - we offer a writing service that can help you out.
+And if you want an agency that's going to help you create amazing content for your new website, you can always have a chat with us - we offer a content marketing service that can help you out.